NHDaly/PrintFileTree.jl/README.md

 # PrintFileTree

-Defines a single utility function, `printfiletree(path)`.
+Exports a single utility function, `printfiletree(path)`.

 ## printfiletree(path)

-Prints a filetree rooted at path, in the same was as the Unix utility, `tree`.
+Prints a file tree rooted at path, in the same way as the Unix utility, `tree`.

 ## Example:
 ```julia